Cupra Raval

+The Cupra Raval (stylized in all caps as ЯAVAL) is a battery electric supermini car that is produced by the Spanish manufacturer SEAT under the Cupra brand since 2026.

+Overview

-The Cupra Raval is an upcoming electric car that will be produced by the Spanish manufacturer SEAT under the Cupra brand.
-It was first unveiled as the Cupra UrbanRebel concept car on 1 September 2021 at the International Motor Show Germany.
+The Cupra Raval was first unveiled as the Cupra UrbanRebel concept car on 1 September 2021 at the International Motor Show Germany.
 In May 2023, Cupra announced that the production name for the UrbanRebel concept would be the Cupra Raval.
-Designed and developed in Barcelona, the Cupra Raval will be launched in 2026; production is planned in Martorell, Spain.
+Designed and developed in Barcelona, the Cupra Raval was presented on 9 April 2026; production is planned in Martorell, Spain.

+The car got 4 Euro NCAP stars on September 2, 2026 in standard version.
+Packed with the optional safety pack it gets five out of five stars.

+Etymology

+The name of the car comes from the word "rebel" and the El Raval neighbourhood in Barcelona.